 If you have an adventurer’s soul — that sense of restlessness, yearning and excitement to press beyond where others go — then at least once in your life, whether it’s with us or not (although we’d much prefer you went with us!) you must experience Antarctica in person.
-Please trust us on this.
+Check out the drone video below for a taste!

 Gaze over its icy sweeps.
 Feel the sharp polar air on your skin.
 Stand surrounded by thousands of nattering penguins (some of the juveniles tugging at your shoe laces).
 Glide in a kayak past the long, sleek form of a leopard seal watching you with its snaky smile.
 Smell the fish breath of a humpback whale as it surfaces — beautifully, and a little frighteningly — only a few feet from your boat.
 You will never forget the beauty and awesomeness (and we mean awesome in the epic, biblical way) of the Great White Continent.

 We place you in the path of magic, aboard our fabulous 110-passenger expedition vessel, Hebridean Sky.
 Not only is she the most capable and comfortable ship in the Antarctic fleet, but with our partners, Polar Latitudes, we also have only the most experienced, confident crews and the most renowned naturalist guides.

 The emphasis is on adventure, but we don’t skimp on luxury.
 Hebridean Sky is a very safe, polar-capable ship — but she was designed and built with comfort in mind (as opposed to the converted research vessels that some outfitters use).
 She features 5-star cuisine, a spa, an extensive library, elegant lounges and spacious staterooms — which are actually suites — with portholes/windows and places to curl up with a good book.

 Come along, and have your mind (and Instagram feed) blown.
 In comfort.